 I find this to be too prominent a feature of the text to be dismissed as accidental (here, at least, we have intelligent design!).
 But if it is intentional, then what it seems meant to convey is an order of purpose rather than time.
 What God makes on the first three days is conveyed as providing the background conditions for what he intended to make on the last three days, so that this should be read as a teleological order.
-(That it should be read as a teleological rather than as chronological, has already been argued; it follows from God's transcendence of time according to the doctrine of creation.)
+(That it should be read as a teleological order it follows from God's transcendence of time according to the doctrine of creation.)